polterguy/magic.http/README.md

 permutation of HTTP requests possible to create, due to that this would complicate its code, and results in that it degradates over time.

+The `HttpClient` implementation class, also provides multiple CTORs, allowing you to pass in `ILogger`, and a _"factory function"_ for creating .Net `HttpClient` instances, which allows you to use among other things the `IHttpClientFactory` in .Net Core projects, without bringing in dependencies upon it, which would break .Net Framework compatibility.

 ## License

 Copyright (c) 2019 Thomas Hansen, thomas@gaiasoul.com